Arash-IrDev/locale-bulk-translator/README.md

 ## 🚀 Features

 - Detect `locales/` folders (or any translation key/value files) in your project.
-- Translate values into multiple languages using GPT, Gemini, or local LLMs.
+- Translate values into multiple languages using GPT, Gemini, Claude, or local LLMs (including Ollama).
 - Handle **massive files** (20k+ lines) with smart chunking and streaming.
 - Preserve keys, placeholders, formatting, and structure perfectly.
 - Provide **diff view** to preview translations and approve or reject changes before applying.